 Memorial for wartime evacuees: BBC News (10/09/08).

-"Second Breath" An audiovisual film/performance portrait of the artist.
+'Second Breath' An audiovisual film/performance portrait of the artist and his work.
 World Premiere at the ICA, London.
 Directed by Gillian Lacey.
 Music by Alex Balanescu.
 Animation by Gemma Carrington.

 "Blik's creativity has been both prodigious and profoundly moving.
 His huge bronze figures typically emerge from black metallic masses like butterflies from cocoons and stretch upwards, their fingers often just touching some mysterious shining object above them.
 You don't have to be an art critic to grasp the metaphor.
 This might be the artist emerging from his dark past.
 Or perhaps it is the indomitable human spirit rising from apparent devastation to reach for the beauty that will not be crushed."